marianpiatkowski/ABAPInEmacs/README.md

 ### Start development

+The following steps are an essential part of the workflow:

-- Logon to ABAP server with `M-x abap-login`.
+1. `M-x abap-login` - Logon to ABAP server\
     By default, the encoded credential will be persisted so that a login on each action is not required.
-- Search ABAP development object.
-Currently, only ABAP reports and ABAP classes are supported.
+2. `M-x abap-search-object` - Search ABAP development object\
-  **TODO: Reword remainder of this subsection** and choose the one you want to retrieve source to local.
-- Once retrieve succeed, you're in the object directory, and you can see the sources have been retrieved, now you can open any of the source code.
-- Once the file with suffix ~.abap~ been opened, the major mode =ABAP-MODE= will be switched, and you have all the functions with abap mode as in
-  below:

-    - abap-retrieve-source
-    - abap-format-source
-    - abap-check-source
-    - abap-submit-source
-    - abap-activate-source
-    - abap-code-completion
+   The source code of the selected item is pulled from the ABAP server afterwards and a `Dired` buffer opens up showing the corresponding files.

+Once a ABAP development object has been successfully fetched by Step 2, the following steps can be done when working on `.abap`-files:

+3. `M-x abap-retrieve-source` - Update content of ABAP development object in current buffer from server\
+    Note that after a successful fetch of the data the buffer has to be reverted manually!
+    (`M-x revert-buffer`)
+4. `M-x abap-check-source` - Perform syntax check of object in current buffer If errors and/or warnings occur, they are displayed in the \***ABAP Log**\* buffer.
+5. `M-x abap-format-source` - Do source code formatting of object (pretty print)
+6. `M-x abap-submit-source` - Submit local content in current buffer to ABAP server\
+    Unless the object resides server-side in the `$TMP` package, a transport request has to be chosen to for the current version of the source code.
+7. `M-x abap-activate-source` - Activate (compile) server-side object in current buffer
+8. `M-x abap-code-completion` - Request proposals for code completion from ABAP server

-You can also create git repository with the retrieved source code and collaborate with other colleagues.
+You can also create a Git repository with the retrieved source code and collaborate with other colleagues.